zannloo/tp/docs/UserGuide.md

 #### Acceptable values for each parameter:

 `SPECIFIED_PATH`:
-- Must be a valid path to a student or group that user wants to delete.
+- Must be a valid path to a student or group that you would like to delete.

 <box type="success" seamless>